jdittrich/userNeedResearchBook/text/allURBook.md

 needs sticky notes, paper, a printer (or a lot of patience to write all by hand), (removable) tape and a big wall (2m\*3m minimum!).
 Usually the wall is the showstopper here.
-But why should you want to use an analog analysis if it needs alll or these resources?
-Partly the decision can be based on preferences: Some people like that they can move around the notes by hand and can get an overview of their data by just stepping back and glancing over it.
+But why should you want to use an analog analysis if it needs all or these resources?
+Partly, the decision can be based on preferences: Some people like that they can move around the notes by hand and can get an overview of their data by just stepping back and glancing over it.
 However, a big difference is how you work in a team.

-If you work with colleges on your analysis you have some advantages: you can discuss your ideas and will get new ideas how to structure the data by others.
+If you work with peers on your analysis you have some  when using the analogue pen and paper approach: you can discuss your ideas and will get new ideas how to structure the data by others.
 You could as well invite your boss to take a look and be part of the team, at least for some time.
 This type of on-site, collaborative, analysis is best done analogue.
 It is easy to move notes around, and you can refer by pointing to data or just carry it over and ask for an interpretation or the like.
-With digital tools it is not that easy – despite of all the great tools we have nowadays.
+Using digital tools it is not that easy – despite of all the great tools we have nowadays.

 ### How-to